Ernest & Celestine: TV series

-A television series is adapted from the film, Ernest & Celestine, The Collection, made up of 52 episodes of 13 minutes and broadcast on France 5 on 1 April 2017.
-Near the end of 2017, a selection of four episodes of the series was released in theatres under the title Ernest & Celestine in Winter.
+A television series adapted from the film, Ernest & Celestine, The Collection, consisting of 52 13-minute episodes was broadcast on France 5 on 1 April 2017.
+In late 2017, a selection of four episodes of the series was released in theatres under the title Ernest & Celestine in Winter.

 Sequel

 In February 2022, StudioCanal announced that a sequel entitled Ernest & Celestine: A Trip to Gibberitia was in production, to be released on 14 December 2022.
 The film was directed by Julien Chheng and Jean-Christophe Roger.